Buchimaife/Buchimaife.github.io/README.md

 **Description:**
 This project explores the monthly performance  analysis of a Fedison Winery  that produces six wine brands (Carretera, Montana, Velo, Paseo, VTT, Amarilla).
 This  analysis was carried out to identify trends and patterns in the company's sales performance using their sales data in 2020 and 2021.The company operates in five distinct countries.
-The aim  of this analysis is to identify the top-selling product by retailers and Operating Profit within the company across various regions in 2020 and 2021.
+The primary aim  of this analysis is to identify the top-selling product by retailers and Operating Profit within the company across various regions in 2020 and 2021.
 This insight has the potential to contribute to better decision making and  the company’s growth in the industry.

+Key columns under scrutiny include Segment, Country, Product, Sales, Month, and Units Sold.

 **Key Findings:**